 - 1. Schools can request a program or school designation change or the district will send out a call for candidates. - 2.
 Consensus will be built at the school-level among faculty and the School Advisory Council (SAC). - 3.
-School will submit an application to the District Application Programs Specialist in the Teaching and Learning Office. - 4.
+School will submit an application to the District Application Programs Staff Developer. - 4.
 Appropriate Curriculum Supervisors and Teaching and Learning Team will review for presentation to the Superintendent. - 5.
 Superintendent's office will review and make a decision whether or not to move forward. - 6.
 If the decision is to move forward, the plan will be presented at a School Board workshop. - 7.
 School Board votes on new program or school designation at a School Board meeting.